-Dinovite is a well known health supplement due to aggressive marketing.
-We get asked a lot about using it to improve canine health.
-Should you give your dog Dinovite?
-It’s time we address this topic.
+Dinovite is an aggressively marketed health supplement for dogs.
+We get asked a lot if it actually improves canine health.
+It’s time we address this important topic for pet parents.

 Can I Give My Dog Dinovite?
 Answer: There are cheaper & better options

-There’s nothing special about Dinovite’s most popular product which is a powder formula.
-The primary ingredient is ground up flax-seeds followed by kelp and various yeast cultures.
-Their liquid version, pictured here, contains a lot of fish oil and chicken parts.
+There’s nothing special about Dinovite’s popular powder formula product.
+The primary ingredient is ground up flax-seeds, followed by kelp and various yeast cultures.
+Their liquid version, pictured here, contains lots of fish oil and chicken parts.

 Lack of Honest Reviews

 Dinovite does appear to work for lots of dogs.
 Most reviews are positive.
 Of course, don’t go by what you read on the company’s website.
 They aren’t going to showcase anything negative.

 The truth is that Dinovite relies on brand name recognition to drive sales.
 It’s an overpriced product relative to similarly effective supplements for dogs.

 First off, dogs with serious medical problems should see a vet.
 It’s rare that a supplement will turn around a serious condition.